 - It is recommended that departments develop procedures for evaluating progress toward promotion to rank IV.
 At a minimum, departments should establish procedures for reviewing faculty members who have been in rank six years and provide them guidance on readiness or progress toward promotion.

-- Promotion to Professor (Rank IV).
-A faculty member in Rank III shall be eligible for promotion to Rank IV when the faculty member has established a sustained record of excellence in a professional field.
+- Promotion to Professor (Rank IV): A faculty member in Rank III shall be eligible for promotion to Rank IV when the faculty member has established a sustained record of excellence in a professional field.
 The record shall document publications and/ or creative work as defined in Chapter V, 18.B of the CLA Bylaws and as judged significant by peers in the field; distinguished professional service; and distinction in teaching and related activities such as graduate student advising.
 The record should, where relevant, document exceptional administrative achievement as well.
 Departments and units shall obtain appropriate external evaluations of the faculty member’s achievement according to procedures established by the Office of the Provost and in accordance with CLA and department bylaws.

 - Initiation of consideration: Each department should have a clear mechanism, described in its bylaws, by which candidates can initiate consideration and by which departments can determine whether to approve the candidate’s request.
-Non-mandatory review does not commit the personnel committee, the department chair, or any other party involved in the the review to making a positive recommendation.
+Non-mandatory review does not commit the personnel committee, the department chair, or any other party involved in the review to making a positive recommendation.
 Likewise, a decision to permit a non-mandatory review does not obligate candidates to go through with the review should they subsequently choose to wait to apply in a future cycle.

 - As with promotion to Associate Professor, a strong record of teaching effectiveness and service are expected.
 However, the Provost has made it clear that one cannot get promoted to rank IV on a record of excellence in teaching and service alone.
 Promotion is based primarily on research/creative activity and one’s reputation as a scholar/artist.
-It is essential to demonstrate that the candidate has gained a national/international standing in his/her discipline.
+It is essential to demonstrate that the candidate has gained a national/international standing in their discipline.
 This includes not only additional publications/creative activity, but evidence of a well-rounded professional profile that would include such professional service as leadership or other high-profile roles in professional organizations and associations; reviewing activities such as service on national grant review panels, review of research and creative publications for refereed journals, manuscript reviews for university/academic presses, program reviews for other universities, external reviews for promotion and tenure; editorial activities such as holding a position as editor-in-chief of a journal, book review editor, membership on editorial boards, or editing a book series with a university/academic press, organizing research conferences or panels at research conferences.
 Outreach and engagement, where appropriate and relevant, should also be reported and documented.

-Candidates’ responsibilities and timeline for promotion and tenure
+Candidates’ responsibilities and timeline for promotion

 - The application form is available on the Office of the Provost website in Microsoft Word.
 There is an option in Digital Measures for creating a first rough draft of the application.